POLITICS, AGAIN AND AGAIN, AND AGAIN....

 So if Cheney urged McClellan to lie, did the vice president likewise lie when it was his turn to talk?

+Five years into the Plame scandal, that remains the most salient question not only for Cheney but for Bush too.
 What did they tell Fitzgerald when he and his investigators interviewed them about the leak of Plame's identity and the attempted coverup?

 According to published reports, the special prosecutor questioned the president and the vice president during the summer of 2004.
 Those same reports indicate that Bush, who was accompanied by private counsel, wasn't sworn in during his interview.
 But even if neither he nor Cheney was placed under oath during their encounters with Fitzgerald, that wouldn't excuse them from telling the truth.
 Lying would expose them to prosecution for making false statements to federal investigators -- a felony -- as well as possible counts of conspiracy and obstruction of justice.